Pilla Nuvvu Leni Jeevitham

 Sai Durgha Tej's debut was Rey, produced and directed, by YVS Chowdary on his Bommarillu films banner.
 The film was launched at Ramanaidu Studios in Hyderabad on 17 October 2010 on the eve of Vijayadasami.
 The filming ended on 6 August 2013.
-Rey has been delayed due to financial issues and it was released on 27 March 2015.
+Rey had been delayed due to financial issues and it was released on 20 January 2014.
 Sai Dharam Tej won SIIMA Award for Best Male Debut (Telugu) at 4th SIIMA and Best Debut Actor Award at the 13th Santosham Film Awards.

 Plot

-Srinu is an engineering student who discovers that his girlfriend Shailu is in danger from the CM aspirant Prabhakar as Shailu is Prabhakar's illegitimate daughter.
-Prabhakar hires a contract killer named Maisamma to finish off Shailu, but Srinu plays a cat-and-mouse game and finally exposes Prabhakar's misdeeds through a journalist named Shafi.
-In the aftermath, Maisamma retires from the underworld and becomes an auto driver, while Srinu and Shailu get married.
+Srinu is an engineering student who discovers that his girlfriend Siri is in danger from the CM aspirant Prabhakar as Siri is Prabhakar's illegitimate daughter.
+Prabhakar hires a contract killer named Maisamma to finish off Siri, but Srinu plays a cat-and-mouse game and finally exposes Prabhakar's misdeeds through a journalist named Shafi.
+In the aftermath, Maisamma retires from the underworld and becomes an auto driver, while Srinu and Siri get married.